Wrist Mounted vs Console Dive Computer

 Still not sure what mounting style is better?
-It simply comes down to personal choice.
-And the most important thing simply is that you know where your instruments are and you can find them quickly when needed.
+It comes down to what you choose.
+And the most important thing is that you know where your instruments are and you can find them quickly when needed.

 Some divers for example prefer to wear the dive computer on their right wrist.
 That lets them inflate their dry suit or dump air while they look at their computer.
 Others would never wear the dive computer on their right wrist as they have their dive light in the right hand and need to shine it on the display to read the data.

 It comes down to what you will be comfortable with.
 And most likely you’ll be able to simply pick one version and live happily ever after with that choice.
 You get used to whatever mount style you have.

 The best you can do is get a dive computer you can switch from being a console mounted to a wrist mounted so you can try the different options with your own device.
 Or rent the equipment in the different styles during a few dives to see what feels best for you.
 Then purchase this setup.

 Entry Level Model

 A great dive computer for beginners or for recreational divers is the Suunto Zoop Novo.
 It comes as either a wrist mounted model or as a console with a pressure gauge.
 The wrist mounted variant comes in different colors.
 You can read our in-depth review of the Suunto Zoop Novo for more information.

 A console mounted dive computer that is great when you start out is the Suunto Cobra 3 Dive Computer console.
 It combines a dive computer with a pressure gauge so you can track how much air is left in your cylinder at all times.
 You can check out a detailed review by clicking here.